Effective temperature of active matter

-In this Letter we address the following fundamental question: which thermodynamic concepts, if any, can be applied to active matter?
+Here, we address the following fundamental question: which thermodynamic concepts, if any, can be applied to active matter?
 We focus on the definition of an {\it effective temperature}, $T_{eff}$, through the comparison of induced and spontaneous dynamic fluctuations~\cite{Teff}.
 The notion of such a $T_{eff}$ was introduced in the study of (passive) glassy systems, that is to say, macroscopic objects with a sluggish relaxation that takes them to an asymptotic small-entropy production regime which is, though, still far from equilibrium.
 In these systems $T_{eff}$ is a good thermodynamic concept.
 It admits a microcanonical-like definition in which only asymptotically dynamically accessible states contribute to the entropy~\cite{Makse}. $T_{eff}$ can be measured by a fine-tuned thermometer, it satisfies a zero-th law in the sense that it takes the same value for all observables evolving in the same time-scale, and heat flows in the direction of negative effective temperature differences~\cite{Teff}.
 Moreover, it appears in the modification of fluctuation theorems when applied to systems that cannot equilibrate when let freely evolve~\cite{Zamponi}.
 These features were confirmed with numerical simulations of a variety of realistic glassy models~\cite{Binder-Kob} and a number of groups are testing these ideas experimentally on colloidal suspensions~\cite{Teff-exp-coll}.
 Theory suggests that the effective temperature should also be well-behaved in weakly driven systems -- in a small entropy production regime~\cite{Teff}.
 This fact was put to the test in gently sheared super-cooled liquids and glasses~\cite{Ludovic}, vibrated granular matter~\cite{Makse}, and moving vortex phases in superconductors~\cite{Kolton}.
-In biologically inspired problems the relevance of $T_{eff}$ was already stressed in studies of gene networks~\cite{Wolynes1} and to reveal the active process in hair bundles~\cite{Julicher}.
+In biologically inspired problems the relevance of $T_{eff}$ was already stressed in studies of gene networks~\cite{Wolynes1} and to reveal the active process in hair bundles~\cite{Julicher} and in a simple three-component model system consisting of myosin II, actin filaments, and cross-linkers~\cite{mizuno}.
+The modification of the rheological behavior in active filament solutions was also interpreted in terms of a non-equilibrium temperature in~\cite{ziebert07}.